 Just as it looked like the Boston Bruins had recovered from their injuries, more players fell.
-Zdeno Chara and Charlie McAvoy are returning soon and it looked like the defense was going to be back to full strength.
+Zdeno Chara and Charlie McAvoy are returning soon and it looked like the defence was going to be back to full strength.
 That changed during their win against the Florida Panthers.

 Brandon Carlo’s injury